PAlberta1984/PAlberta1984/README.md

 - 🌱 I’m graduated with a degree in Data Analytics
 - 💞️ I’m looking to collaborate on Data Analytics
 - 📫 How to reach me telegram: @palbert1984
-- ⚡ Fun fact: Data analytics is the most interesting profession in IT for me I want to become a senior data analyst
+- ⚡ Fun fact: Data analytics is the most interesting profession in IT for me.
+I want to become a senior data analyst